 Chase Ultimate Rewards Transfer Partners

-If you’re looking for a great credit card offer, the Chase Sapphire Preferred, offers 50,000 bonus Ultimate Rewards points making this a great travel credit card to earn free flights.
+If you’re looking for a great credit card offer, the Chase Sapphire Preferred, offers a nice welcome bonus of Ultimate Rewards points making this a great travel credit card to earn free flights.
 You can compare the offerings on these top Chase cards: